-At this centre the inspector found good systems in place for the assessment, management and ongoing review of risk, including a system for responding to emergencies.
+In this centre, the inspector found good systems in place for the assessment, management and ongoing review of risk, including a susytem to responding to emergencies.
 Policies on risk management were available for review and safety statements were up to date.
 Risk assessments for service level risks were in place and each resident had a personal risk management plan.